defold/doc/docs/en/manuals/message-passing.md

 msg.post("hud#script", "set_stats", { score = 100, stars = 2, health = 4 })
 ```

 The call adds a `message` parameter with additional data to the message.
 The argument is optional and should be a Lua table, with key-value pairs inside curly braces.
 Almost any type of data can be included in the message Lua table.
-You can pass numbers, strings, booleans, URL:s, hashes and nested tables.
+You can pass numbers, strings, booleans, URLs, hashes and nested tables.
 You can not, however, pass functions.

 ```lua
 -- Send table data containing a nested table